ekalosak/nx3d/docs/usage.rst

 Of course, you can bypass the Markov nature of the process by accumulating information in the graph outside the special attributes.

-For detailed examples, see the :doc:`examples` page.
+For complete code examples, see the :doc:`examples` page.